-Tate admitted there a “leadership crisis” at Parchman, saying the interim head of the Corrections Department is making some changes.
+Reeves admitted there a “leadership crisis” at Parchman, saying the interim head of the Corrections Department is making some changes.
 The search is on nationally for a new head, he says.
-Tate also acknowledged that the prison’s second in command retired this month.
+Reeves also acknowledged that the prison’s second in command retired this month.

 The governor visited Parchman last week.
 He said steps taken to improve conditions at the facility include bringing in maintenance crews from across Mississippi to make repairs, along with relocating inmates throughout the prison to help prevent violent outbreaks.
 This includes fixing toilets, preventing rain from entering the buildings, and repairing the electrical system.

 Other steps include a larger crackdown on cellphones, contraband items prisoners used to communicate and coordinate actions during the riots.
-Every wardens and deputy wardens are now on 12-hour shifts so that corrections officers always have leadership present and available.
+Every warden and deputy warden are now on 12-hour shifts so that corrections officers always have leadership present and available.
 Since some guards acted with the inmates during the riots, more screening of corrections officers for any gang affiliation will occur.

 The outcry over the violence and inmate deaths attracted the attention of celebrities, including Jay Z and Yo Gotti, and they helped inmates file a lawsuit over inhumane treatment.
 Twenty-nine inmates are suing Parchman, with Jay Z and Gotti funding the attorneys.
 The two rappers also got involved in a prison reform rally held on January 24.